 • This allows you to choose a folder to output the current build after the build is complete.
-This can be used as the ActiveSync synchronization folder to allow Build-A-Board to copy successfully built target files into (which allows AutoSync to automatically copy to the target system).
+This can be used as the ActiveSync synchronization folder to allow Build-A-Board to copy successfully built target files into (which allows ActiveSync (or any synchronizing utility) to automatically copy to the target system).
+This also may be used for convenience or as another option for placing built layouts (.KBF files).